librespot-org/librespot/README.md

 As the origin by [plietar](https://github.com/plietar/) is no longer actively maintained I wanted to have a place for a version of librespot with other peoples forks and features merged.

 # Wiki
-More information can befound in the [wiki](https://github.com/librespot-org/librespot/wiki)
+More information can be found in the [wiki](https://github.com/librespot-org/librespot/wiki)

 # Building
 Rust 1.18.0 or later is required to build librespot.